 As experienced teachers ourselves, we know that time is precious.
 We also know how to help you to find exciting ways to cover the National Curriculum and to support the learning and wellbeing of your pupils.
 The sessions we provide will allow you to make the best of your resources and produce results that will help to boost department performance.
 Whether you are looking for a one-off advice session, a singular session or a block of sessions, we can help.

 Our sessions are priced very reasonably and we ensure that we provide knowledge of techniques and processes that are sustainable in cost.
-Our prices start from £30 per hour for a one-to-one or CPD online session or can be booked by the half day from £75 or by the full day from £150, or a combination of both.
-We offer discounts for longer bookings. with a small charge per head for materials on top (on agreement).
+Our prices start from £50 per hour for a one-to-one or CPD online session or in-person workshops can be booked by the half day from £150 or by the full day from £250.
+We offer discounts for multiple bookings. with a small charge per head for materials (on agreement).
 We can provide regular sessions to suit you, and we offer a discount for multiple day bookings.
 We can work with smaller or larger groups, in-line with your requirements.
 As teachers used to working in a classroom, we are comfortable managing larger groups (although some sessions require smaller groups subject to health and safety requirements).
 All our staff have teaching qualifications, industrial experience and full Enhanced DBS with appropriate training.

 For more information and a no-obligation chat, please contact us.